Types of Mortgages

 If you are fortunate enough to receive a bonus from work it’s a natural reaction to want to go and spend it all on a splurge at the shops.
 If you buy a whole lot of new clothes with this bonus, everyone wins except you.
 Your boss wins because you’ve blown your extra money and still need to do more overtime.
 The shopkeeper wins ‘cause they have the bonus in their pocket, and the bank wins as you will now be paying more to them for your existing debt.
 The best thing to do is to spend it on yourself by getting rid of more of your debt.

 A lot of couples who both work decide to live off one income while the other income goes straight into the mortgage.
-Great idea, not just for those with a mortgage but also for those who will one day get a mortgage.
-A $60,000 wage saved for 5 years is more than $300,000 of deposit.
+Great idea, not just for those with a mortgage but also for those who will one day get a mortgage. $60,000 of after tax wage saved for 5 years is more than $300,000 of deposit.

 There are plenty of online mortgage calculators around for you to put personal figures into.
 This amortisation home loan calculator differs from most in that it gives a breakdown of month to month interest and principal payments and the overall amount spent on a mortgage over the entire life of the loan.
 If you would like to see how it would look if you put in extra regular or once off mortgage repayment figures, check out this extra repayments calculator.